-We can write the above directly in terms of the recursion of the filtered distribution
+We can write equation (23.2.7) above directly in terms of the recursion of the filtered distribution

 23.2.3 Parallel smoothing $p(h_t|v{1:T})$

 There are two main approaches to computing $p(h_t|v{1:T})$.
 Perhaps the most common in the HMM literature is the parallel method which is equivalent to message passing on Factor Graphs.
 In this one separates the smoothed posterior into contributions from the past and future: